vincentcreusot/leastconn-lb/design/design.md

 - to have a better security, I will discard SSL and TLS before 1.2
 - for the sake of the exercise, the list of upstreams is hard coded
 - for the sake of the exercise, the rate limit is hard coded
-- the number of clients is considered small enough to not have to clean the clients not using the load balancer for a long period
+- the number of clients is considered small enough to not have to clean the clients list after a period of time